glotzerlab/row/doc/src/workflow/action/resources.md

 for threads from the scheduler.
 Most schedulers default to 1 thread per process in this case.

+When present, the value must not be 0.

 ## gpus_per_process

 `action.resources.gpus_per_process`: **integer** - The number of GPUs your action utilizes per process.
 When omitted, **row** does not make any specific request for GPUs from the scheduler.
 Most schedulers default to 0 GPUs per process in this case.

+When present, the value must not be 0.

 ## walltime